 CPAs generally don’t perform market valuations.
 They don’t run a competitive process.
 They don’t source or qualify buyers.

-A CPA can give a rough order of magnitude based on the financial statements — but that number doesn’t reflect what the market is willing to pay in a real transaction.
+A CPA can give a rough order of magnitude based on the financial statements — but that number doesn’t necessarily reflect what the market is willing to pay in a real transaction.

-The M&A broker
+The business broker

 Market valuation